-4.2.2 Stream function circuit
+4.2.2.
+Stream function circuit

 The stream function circuit is the other quantum circuit used in this two-circuit model.
 The D2Q5 stream function circuit shown in fig. 7 is referred to for additional context.
 This circuit is similar to the advection-diffusion circuit with classical boundary conditions but includes an additional source term.
-Figure 7 shows the key difference between these circuits, where the required additional qubit s stores the source term, $S = -\omega$.
+Figure 7 shows the principle difference between these circuits; the additional qubit s stores the source term, $S = -\omega$ .

-The C_1 and C_2 gates also operate on the source term, and the Hadamard gate on qubit s adds this source to the stream function's equilibrium distribution function $g{\alpha}^{(eq)}$.
+The $C_1$ and $C_2$ gates also operate on the source term, and the Hadamard gate on qubit s adds this source to the stream function's equilibrium distribution function $g{\alpha}^{(eq)}$ .
 The same qubit-addition process from Section 4.2.1 applies.
 Boundary conditions require an additional b qubit store and a boundary gate B, which is not unitary and again is implemented via a linear combination of matrices following (14).
-The previous stream function, ψ{t-1} , and source term, $S = -\omega{t-1}$, serve as the input to the stream function circuit.
+The previous stream function, $\psi{t-1}$ , and source term, $S = -\omega{t-1}$ , serve as the input to the stream function circuit.
 The boundary conditions are computed according to section 4.1.2 for our quantum boundary condition variant.

-5 Simulations and results
+5. Simulations and results

-The QLBM algorithm of Budinski [52] uses a single circuit to solve the Navier-Stokes equations.
-This work follows from corresponding work on advection-diffusion algorithms [50].
+The QLBM algorithm of Budinski [48] uses a single circuit to solve the Navier-Stokes equations.
+This work builds upon corresponding research on advection-diffusion algorithms [47].
 QLBM-frugal separates the computational process into distinct stream function and vorticity circuits.
-We verify the algorithm against that of Budinski [50].
-We consider two cases for the advection-diffusion algorithm, the D1Q2 and D1Q3 lattice schemes, and validate the implementation accuracy before separating of the stream function and vorticity circuits.
-We also consider a lid-driven cavity problem to verify the two-circuit approach.
-With this, we can compare how the resources use of the algorithm scale under increasing lattice site count against the work of Budinski [50].
+We verify the algorithm against that of Budinski [47].
+We consider two cases for the advection-diffusion algorithm, the D1Q2 and D1Q3 lattice schemes, and validate the implementation accuracy before separating the stream function and vorticity circuits.
+We also consider a liddriven cavity problem to verify the two-circuit approach.
+With this, we can compare how the resource use of the algorithm scales under increasing lattice site count against the work of Budinski [47].

-5.1 Advection-diffusion equation
+5.1.
+Advection-diffusion equation

-We apply the QLBM circuit to the advection-diffusion equation to obtain results for two exemplar cases.
+We apply the QLBM circuit to the advection-diffusion equation to obtain results for two example configurations.
 We verify these results against the expected outcomes returned by the classical LBM.
-In the 1D case, D1Q2 and D1Q3 lattice schemes simulate a dense concentration of $\rho = 0.2$ at source $x_i = 10$, undergoing advection and diffusion with uniform advection velocity of c = 1/5 and diffusion coefficient D = 1/6.
+In the 1D case, D1Q2 and D1Q3 lattice schemes simulate a dense concentration of $\rho = 0.2$ at source $x_i = 10$ , undergoing advection and diffusion with uniform advection velocity of c =1/5 and diffusion coefficient D = 1/6.
 The validation problem for the 2D case follows a diffusing concentration $\rho = 0.3$ at source $(x_i, y_j) = (4, 4)$ and 0.1 elsewhere, solved via a D2Q5 scheme.